 Best Fitness Certifications in this Category

-The perennial favorites when it comes to CPT fitness certifications list(certified personal trainer) are those offered by NASM, ISSA, and ACE.
+The gold standard when it comes to accredited programs for CPT certifications are those offered by the following organizations:

 Click the links below to get comprehensive information on the 3 certifications.

-Strength and conditioning is a system of training that focuses on improving functional biomechanics for the enhancement of performance, correction of functional deviations, rehabilitation from injury, and the prevention of potential injury.
+Strength and conditioning is training that focuses on improving functional biomechanics for the enhancement of performance, correction of functional deviations, rehabilitation from injury, and the prevention of potential injury.

-As a strength and conditioning coach, you would administer training in a similar way to a PT, with the only difference being a deeper focus on applying evidence-based methodologies designed to correct or enhance performance.
+As a strength and conditioning coach, you would administer training in a similar way to a PT, with the only difference being a deeper focus on applying evidence-based methodologies designed to improve performance.

 One possibility is working with sensitive population groups in the realm of elite professional athletes.